uwdata/visual-embedding/README.md

 <p>Figure 5.
 (Left) Estimated perceptual-distance matrix.
 Darker colors indicate closer distances.
 (Right) Two-dimensional projection of the shapes based on the distance matrix.
-(<a href=http://uwdata.github.io/perceptual-kernels/view/vp-l7.html>Click</a> on the figure to see an interactive version of the distance matrix.)</p>
+(<a href=http://uwdata.github.io/perceptual-kernels/view/vp-l7.html>Click</a> on the figure to see an interactive version of the distance matrix and its projection.)</p>

 After estimating the perceptual-distance matrix, we  pose the embedding problem